presidential-innovation-fellows/AI-guide-pilot/playbook.md

 ### Lay the seeds for future experimentation

-In order to steward artificial intelligence in the government, we need professional data scientists, but we also need a trained non-data science workforce that is capable of identifying opportunities within their own workflow for automation, that can think ahead to the future, evaluate vendors, and manage teams that may include data scientists and software engineers.
+In order to steward artificial intelligence in the government, we need professional data scientists.
+However, we also need a trained non-data science workforce that is capable of identifying opportunities within their own workflow for automation or data pattern recognition, who can think ahead to the future, evaluate vendors, and manage teams that may include data scientists and software engineers.

-Developing in-house talent is about recognizing that automation, data, and software is changing the way government does its work.
-To be proactive, thoughtful, and effective stewards of this work, it is important that agencies look at how it can grow these skills within their own walls.
-AI is a discipline which includes statistics, computer science, and software engineering.
+Developing in-house talent is about recognizing that automation, data, and software are changing the way government does its work.
+To be proactive, thoughtful, and effective stewards of this work, it is important that agencies look at how it can [grow these skills within their own walls](https://strategy.data.gov/action-plan/#action-14-identify-opportunities-to-increase-staff-data-skills).
+AI is a discipline that includes statistics, computer science, and software engineering.
 Technical staff with a background in at least statistics are often capable of learning more computational approaches.

 ##### Checklist

 - [ ] Identify individuals with experience conducting web analytics, doing statistical analyses or economic analyses using statistical processing methods, managing major databases, and working as data architects
-- [ ] Give talented technical experts a few hours each week to explore problems that interest them outside of their day-to-day tasks.
+- [ ] Give talented technical experts a few hours each week to explore problems that interest them outside their day-to- day tasks.
 Ask them how they might solve those problems, and consider how you might provide them resources if they present a compelling business case
 - [ ] Encourage technical experts to take online training courses like Coursera, MIT Opencourseware, Edx, and others to enhance their existing skill sets with new ones.
-- [ ] Encourage the use of open source packages and libraries like R, Python, Keras, Pytorch, and sci-kit learn to promote literacy in industry-standard tools, avoid blackbox tools where it is difficult to de-engineer how a given software tool made a decision, and get to prototype faster than traditional procurement
+Encourage the use of open source packages and libraries like R, Python, Keras, Pytorch, and sci-kit learn to promote literacy in industry-standard tools, avoid black-box tools where it is difficult to de-engineer how a given software tool made a decision, and get to prototype faster than traditional procurement
-- [ ] Consider how internal classes taught by more experienced technical staff can enhance the skills of less experienced staff and promote greater data and artificial intelligence literacy and understanding
+- [ ] Consider how internal classes taught by more experienced technical staff can enhance the skills of less experienced staff and promote greater data and AI literacy and understanding
 - [ ] Explore whether budgetary set-asides are permitted to fund innovation, experiments, and prototype development

 ##### Key Questions

 - What skills do you have in your agency currently in statistics, informatics, analytics, mathematics, computer science, and software engineering?
 - Have you given your talented technical people time to experiment with new tools and grow?
 - Have you considered setting up data science guilds, classes, or workgroups taught by more experienced internal staff?
-- Have you considered internal hackathons to give technical staff time to identify their own problems and solve them?
+- Have you considered internal hackathons or data science challenges to give technical staff time to identify their own problems and solve them?
-- Does your agency culture prioritize internal innovation or is it focused on acquiring market-driven solutions
+- Does your agency culture prioritize internal innovation or is it focused on acquiring market-driven solutions?

-## Appendix
+### Case Study: Census Bureau

+### Appendix I: Definition of Terms

+### Appendix II: Additional Resources